-- Dental Assessments - Program staff perform visual screenings to check the health of children's mouths.
+- Dental Screenings - Program staff perform visual screenings to check the health of children's mouths.
 Parents receive Dental Health Report Cards with our recommendations.

-The Basic Screening Survey (BSS) developed by the Association of State and Territorial Dental Directors (ASTDD) is utilized diagnosis for the dental assessment.
-The BSS is not a thorough clinical examination and does not involve making a clinical that results in a treatment plan.
-The assessment is intended to identify gross dental or oral lesions.
+The Basic Screening Survey (BSS) developed by the Association of State and Territorial Dental Directors (ASTDD) is utilized for the dental screening.
+The BSS is not a thorough clinical examination and does not involve making a clinical diagnosis that results in a treatment plan.
+The screening is intended to identify gross dental decay or oral lesions.

 - Dental Sealants - Children in third through sixth grade are examined to determine if they need sealants.
 Sealants are place on the chewing surfaces, or pits and fissures, of the permanent molars.
 Sealants are plastic coatings that make it difficult for plaque to adhere to grooves of these teeth, reducing the risk of developing caries for several years.